Tzunami/go-earthdollar/README.md

 #### :speedboat: `--fast`

-The most common scenario is users wanting to simply interact with the Ethereum Classic network: create accounts; transfer funds; deploy and interact with contracts, and mine.
+The most common scenario is users wanting to simply interact with the Earthdollar network: create accounts; transfer funds; deploy and interact with contracts, and mine.
 For this particular use-case the user doesn't care about years-old historical data, so we can _fast-sync_ to the current state of the network.
 To do so:

 ```
 $ ged --fast